All was set for my trip to Nairobi and JKIA, my suitcases were packed. I had set the alarm, ready to leave Lagos early the next morning.

 “We’ve not been given the authority to book passengers on to other airlines, sir”.

 “Then call Nairobi and get the authorization!”.

-The person I was talking to brought his manager from the office next door, and after a brief discussion, someone was checking the alternatives with Rwandair and Ethiopian.
+The person I spoke with, brought his manager from the office next door.
+After a brief discussion, someone was checking the alternatives with Rwandair and Ethiopian.

 While Ethiopian had flights to Addis Ababa, all the connecting flights to Mombasa were fully booked.
 Rwandair didn’t have a flight from Kigali to Mombasa until Sunday.
 My long weekend, occasioned by Eid, seemed destined for the dustbin.

-The only thing that was certain, was that chances of getting a flight to anywhere in Kenya that day, were nil.
+The only certainty was that chances of getting a flight to Kenya that day, were nil.

 Tomorrow, as usual

 Later in the evening, Kenya Airways called to tell me that the flight would be on the next morning, and that I should be at the airport at 9:00.
 “Please, let it be true this time!”, I thought.